juanm-ot/ruaf-data-structuring/readme.md

 2. **Structuring dataframe:** Receives the DataFrame produced by the first sub-stage of the mart pipeline.
 It retains the base columns defined as a list in the data_dicts.py file, then uses the pivot_table function on the aux column to generate the new DataFrame structure.
 Finally, it reorders and renames the resulting columns based on the set_up_columns data dictionary provided in the data_dicts.py script.
 The output of this function is:
 ![sec stage](resources/second_stage_mart_pipeline.png)
+3. **Clean and transform data:** Receives the DataFrame produced by the second sub-stage of the mart pipeline.
+Performs data cleaning, transformation, and column generation operations to produce the final dataset.

 ## Repository structure

 ```linux